dart-lang/site-www/src/_includes/get-sdk.md

-Once you’re ready to move beyond DartPad and develop real apps, you need the Dart SDK.
+Once you’re ready to move beyond DartPad and develop real apps, you need an SDK.
+You can either download the Dart SDK directly
+(as described below)
+or [download the Flutter SDK,][] which (as of Flutter 1.20) includes the Dart SDK.

+[download the Flutter SDK,]: {{site.flutter}}/docs/get-started/install

 <ul class="tabs__top-bar">
   <li class="tab-link current" data-tab="tab-sdk-install-windows">Windows</li>